sylvaticus/SPMLJ/lessonsSources/04_-_NN_-_Neural_Networks/0401_-_Neural_network_architectures.md

 Let's now make an example of a single layer, single neuron with a 2D input `x=[2,4]`, weights `w=[2,1]`, `w₀ = 2` and activation function `f(x)=sin(x)`.

 In such a case, the output of our network is `sin(2+2*2+4*1)`, i.e. -0.54.
-Note that with many neurons and many layers this becomes essentially (computationally) a problem of matrix multiplications, but matrix multiplication is easily parallelisable by the underlying BLAS/LAPACK libraries or, even better, by using GPU or TPU hardware, and running neural networks (and computing their gradients) is at the core of the demand for GPU computation.
+Note that with many neurons and many layers this becomes essentially (computationally) a problem of matrix multiplications, but matrix multiplication is easily parallelisable by the underlying BLAS/LAPACK libraries or, even better, by using GPU or TPU hardware, and running neural networks (and computing their gradients) is the main reason behind the explosion in the demand of GPU computation.

 Let's now assume that the true label that we know to be associated with our $x$ is `y=-0.6`.

 Out (basic) network did pretty well, but still did an _error_: -0.6 is not -0.54.
 The last element of a neural network is indeed to define an error metric (the **loss function**) between the output computed by the neural network and the true label.
 Commonly used loss functions are the squared l-2 norm (i.e. $\epsilon = \mid \mid \hat y - y \mid\mid ^2$) for regression tasks and cross-entropy (i.e. $\epsilon = - \sum_d p_d  * log(\hat p_d)$) for classification jobs.

 Before moving to the next section, where we will study how to put everything together and learn how to train the neural network in order to reduce this error, let's first observe that neural networks are powerful tools that can work on many sorts of data, but they require however the input to be encoded in a numerical form, as the computation is strictly numerical.
-If I have a categorical variable, for example, I'll need to encode it expanding it to a set of dimensions where each dimension represent a single class and I encode with an indicator function if my record is that particular class or not.
-This is the most simple form of encoding and takes the name of _one hot encoding_:
+If I have a categorical variable, for example, I'll need to encode it expanding it to a set of dimensions where each dimension represents a single class and I encode with an indicator function if my record is that particular class or not.
+This is the simplest form of encoding and takes the name of _one hot encoding_:

 ![One-hot encoding](https://raw.githubusercontent.com/sylvaticus/SPMLJ/main/lessonsSources/04_-_NN_-_Neural_Networks/imgs/onehotencoding.png)

-Note in the figure that using all the three columns leads to linearly dependency, and while, yes, we could save some resources by using only two columns instead of three, this is not a fundamental problem like it would be in statistical analysis.
+Note in the figure that using all the three columns leads to linearly dependency, and while we could save some resources by using only two columns instead of three, this is not a fundamental problem like it would be in statistical analysis.

 ### Training of a feed-forward neural network